 - Improve customer success and realized value through improved problem solving

-No matter where you are on your KCS journey, you can find value in Intelligent Swarming.
-If you want to discuss other KCS related topics, attend live our monthly KCS Roundtable and contribute to our growing community, please register here.
-Our February KCS Roundtable will take place on February 6 2PM ET/11AM PT and we will have Dr. Beth Haggett to discuss KCS Coach Training.
+No matter where you are on your KCS journey, you can find value in intelligent swarming.
+If you want to discuss other KCS-related topics, attend our monthly KCS Roundtable live and contribute to our growing community, please register here.

 *KCS® is a service mark of the Consortium for Service Innovation™